LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring

 \item We propose to \textbf{L}ink \textbf{I}n-plane and \textbf{T}hrough-plane trans\textbf{former}s or \modelname for 3D CT imaging from low-dose and low longitudinal resolution volumes, a computationally efficient model that integrates both convolution and transformer networks to better capture both local and global information.

-\item To better synergize the two subtasks and reduce computational costs, the proposed \attnblock and \convblock can efficiently implement 3D self-attention mechanism and 3D convolutions by integrating 2D in-plane and 1D through-plane components, respectively, which naturally correspond to these two subtasks.
+\item To better synergize the two sub-tasks and reduce computational costs, the proposed \attnblock and \convblock can efficiently implement 3D self-attention mechanism and 3D convolutions by integrating 2D in-plane and 1D through-plane components, respectively, which naturally correspond to these two sub-tasks.

-\item Extensive experimental results demonstrate that \modelname establishes new state-of-the-arts on both simulated and clinical datasets for the studied task.
-Remarkably, compared with 3D counterpart, \modelname gains better performance and faster convergence with less computational complexity and fewer parameters. \end{enumerate}